• Join our team

 A certain amount of ‘pressure’ at work can be positive, as it can be healthy to increase performance and prepare for challenges ahead.
 But if the pressure remains high for an extended period, it can lead to a severe stress reaction.
 If the stress continues and is not managed, this can be detrimental to employee health and to the business.

-Onebright partners with organisations to ensure their workforce receives tailored stress management courses, including face-to-face, remote, and e-learning content that positively impacts the company’s culture.
+Onebright partners with organisations to ensure their workforce receives tailored stress management programs for employees, including mental health training, clinical assessments, wellbeing consultancy, and therapy for work-related stress.

 Get in touch